| |

 a version which contains melted cheese and is served hot with walnuts and pistachios.

-Here are some recipe books and cook books for
+Here are some recipe books and cookbooks for

 Turkish food: